fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 ## <a class="anchor" id="start"></a>Quick Launch

-After installation, you can start the TDengine service by the `systemctl` command.
+After installation, you can start the DThouse service by the `systemctl` command.

 ```bash
 $ systemctl start taosd